 - Laminotomy – involves the removal of lamina bone, or the thin plates that form a protective arch around the back of the spinal cord, to relieve pressure on a nerve tissue; the procedure may also involve removing bone spurs in the process

 - Foraminotomy – involves the removal of bone surrounding a foramen (one of the canals through which the spinal nerve roots travel) to relieve pressure on a neural structure; bone spurs may also be removed in the process

 - Endoscopic discectomy – involves the removal of a portion of bulging or herniated disc material compressing a neural structure

-To determine whether you’re a candidate for one of Laser Spine Institute’s minimally invasive neck surgery options, contact one of our surgical centers or consultation facilities conveniently located across the country.
+To determine whether you’re a candidate for one of Laser Spine Institute’s minimally invasive neck surgery options, contact one of our surgery centers conveniently located across the country.
 We’ll be happy to offer you a complimentary review of your MRI or CT scan and discuss the treatments available to address your neck pain.